ipfs/community/CONTRIBUTING_JS.md

 #### Supported Versions

-The IPFS JavaScript projects work with the Current and Active LTS versions of Node.js and respective npm version that gets installed with Node.js.
+The IPFS JavaScript projects work with the Active LTS versions of Node.js and respective npm version that gets installed with Node.js.
 Please consult [nodejs.org](https://nodejs.org/) for LTS timeline.

 #### Linting & Code Style